SandyPantsLai/rails-pg-example-shop/README.md

 bundle exec rails g solidus:auth:install bundle exec rake db:migrate
 ```
+5. `brew install redis` if you don't have Redis installed
+6. Run `redis-server` in your console
+7. Run Sidekiq in another tab in your console with `bundle exec sidekiq`

 You can now launch the app with `bundle exec puma -C config/puma.rb` and view the frontend at http://localhost:3000/.
 The admin UI can be found at http://localhost:3000/admin/.